All Episodes

 And the government sometimes tries this.

-The government will say, well, something can still it's still classified even if it's out there in the public domain.
+The government will say, well, something can still, it's still classified even if it's out there in the public domain, which is just nonsense.

-In fact, they'll even sometimes say that when a senior government official comes out there, when Obama's like, I'm doing this real sacred thing, but it's really cool.
+In fact, they'll even sometimes say that when a senior government official comes out there, when Obama's like, I'm doing this really secret thing, but it's really cool.

 What's up, kids?